 The function returns one row per table, even if there is no logged update for this table.
-In this case, stat_rows columns value is 0.
+In this case, stat rows columns value is 0.

 It is possible to easily execute more precise requests on these statistics.
-For instance, once the test-emaj-2.sql test script has been executed, it is possible to get the number of database updates by application schema, with a statement like:
+For instance, it is possible to get the number of database updates by application schema, with a statement like: